SondaFourati/MLLM-applied-to-autonomous-driving-across-various-weather-conditions/README.md

 - Appreciation to the contributors of **SUMO** ([Simulation of Urban MObility](https://sumo.dlr.de/docs/)) for their valuable open-source tool that supports traffic simulation.

 ## 8.Citation
-To cite our work,use the following BibTeX entry:
+To cite our work,use the following BibTeX entries:

+#### For the article published on arXiv:
 ```bash
 @article{fourati2024,
   title={A Novel MLLM-based Approach for Autonomous Driving in Different Weather Conditions},